 Pre-event planning is easily the most important part of planning.
 During this stage, you’ll be planning every stage of the event.

 Before you even start setting up the actual event space or online portals, you want to ensure that you have done all the necessary prep work.
-From planning the day to inviting guests and printing out flyers, you need to do an ample amount of prep work leading up to the event.

 For most events, pre-planning will start at least six months before the event.
 Events can be planned more quickly, but that’s not always going to be easy to do.
 Consider this as you’re thinking about events.